NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 Note that pipenv, like pip, can install packages from various sources: local, pypi, github, etc. See the [`pipenv` documentation](https://pipenv-fork.readthedocs.io/en/latest/basics.html) for guidance.

-### Amazon Web Services
+### Amazon Web Services Configuration

 The KGE Archive uses AWS S3 for storing KGX-formatted dumps of knowledge graphs with associated metadata.
 When a user registers a **KGE File Set**, it reserves a location on S3, which can then be used to receive the (meta-)data files from the upload.
 To make this work, it is necessary to configure an AWS access key with a secret key, plus the name of the bucket for KGE files.

-There are three standard AWS ways to do this: using a dotfile, using environment variables, or, using this project's configuration template.
+There are three standard AWS options to do this: in the AWS configuration files, using environment variables, or, using this project's configuration template.

+#### AWS Configuration Files

 By default, KGE will look for the access key ID and the secret key inside of `~/.aws/credentials` or `~/.aws/config`.
 This is a convention inherited from [boto3](https://boto3.amazonaws.com/v1/documentation/api/1.12.1/index.html), which you can read about in [here](https://boto3.amazonaws.com/v1/documentation/api/1.12.1/guide/quickstart.html#configuration).

-If you don't really want to store your keys outside of the project root directory, there are other two other options.
+If you don't really want to store your keys outside the project root directory, there are other two other options.

+#### AWS Environment Variables

 First, [Boto can use environment variables](https://boto3.amazonaws.com/v1/documentation/api/1.12.1/guide/configuration.html?highlight=environment#environment-variables).

+#### Project Configuration File

 Alternatively (recommended), you can use a project configuration template.
 This is the YAML file provided as a template in the root folder as `kgea_config.yaml-template`, whose contents are noted here: